-One reason why Americans long for their vacations in chaos is because we spend so little time taking conventional vacations.
+Another reason for our fascination with vacations in chaos is that we spend so little time taking conventional vacations.
 As I write in Chapter Nine,

 We are the only industrialized country without a national health care system and the only one that doesn’t guarantee paid maternity leave.
 America is not among the sixty-five countries that offer paid paternity leave, the 145 countries that mandate paid sick leave, the 134 countries that limit the length of the workweek, or the 137 countries that have paid vacation laws.
 Half of working Americans receive less than a week of paid vacation, a quarter have no paid vacation or holidays, and nearly half of all private sector workers have no paid sick days…